Spoiler alert: yes, it can.

 - Rental restrictions limit the amount of maintenance that the association or property management company has to allocate funds for.

-Therefore, before you buy a property in a neighborhood with an HOA, be sure that you’re willing to abide by their rules and regulations.
+There’re a few things to consider before buying a property in an HOA community.
+Be sure that you’re willing to abide by HOA rules and regulations.
 Often, homeowners fail to see that a specific community isn’t a fit.
-That’s why you should always consult a company that provides investment services.
+That’s why you should always consult a company that is actively providing property investment services.

 What are some samples of HOA rental restrictions?